pandas-dev/pandas/doc/source/indexing.rst

    In [17]: s.reindex(labels)
    ValueError: cannot reindex from a duplicate axis

-Generally, you can interesect the desired labels with the current axis, and then reindex.
+Generally, you can intersect the desired labels with the current axis, and then reindex.

 .. ipython:: python